Medically reviewed by Drugs.com. Last updated on Apr 10, 2022.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-This medicine may cause a serious allergic reaction called infusion related reaction.
-This can be life-threatening and requires immediate medical attention.
+This medicine may cause a serious allergic reaction called infusion related reaction, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have chills, dizziness, trouble breathing, chest tightness, numbness or tingling, change in sense of touch, or lightheadedness or faintness while you are receiving this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.